distributed-ledger-technology/sort/README.md

 # Sort

 Sorting Arrays as simple as it gets.

+This module is published at: https://deno.land/x/sort.

 Please check the [unit tests](https://deno.land/x/sort/src/sort-service.spec.ts) to see more usage examples.